-This Proxy Statement is furnished to the stockholders of Arkansas Best Corporation ("ABC" or the "Company") in connection with the solicitation of proxies on behalf of the ABC Board of Directors (the "Board") to be voted at the Annual Meeting of Stockholders ("Annual Meeting") to be held on April 22, 2008 at 8:00 a.m.
+This Proxy Statement is furnished to the stockholders of Arkansas Best Corporation ("ABC" or the "Company") in connection with the solicitation of proxies on behalf of the ABC Board of Directors (the "Board") to be voted at the Annual Meeting of Stockholders ("Annual Meeting") to be held on April 21, 2009 at 8:00 a.m.
 (CDT) at the principal offices of the Company for the purposes set forth in this Proxy Statement.
-This Proxy Statement, the Notice of Meeting, the related proxy card/ballot and the 2007 Annual Report to Stockholders are being mailed to stockholders beginning on or about March 12, 2008.
+This Proxy Statement, the Notice of Annual Meeting, the related proxy card/ballot and the 2008 Annual Report on Form 10-K to Stockholders are being mailed to stockholders beginning on or about March 13, 2009.
 ABC's principal place of business is at 3801 Old Greenwood Road, Fort Smith, Arkansas 72903, and its telephone number is 479-785-6000.